A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The design of the ELAS simulator

 \subsection{Overview of the simulation}

+Figure \ref{fig:fig1} shows how patient and donor events from the FES are processed in the ELAS simulator.
+The main categories of input parameters required for the simulation are shown in the green parallelograms in Figure \ref{fig:fig1}, and listed in detail in Supplementary Table \ref{tab:stab2}.
+In case of a patient event, the corresponding candidate's status is updated according to their earliest scheduled status update.

-Figure \ref{fig:des_diagram} shows how patient and donor events from the FES are processed in the ELAS simulator.
-In case of a patient event, the corresponding candidate's status is updated according to their firstly scheduled status update.
-Subsequent status updates are only scheduled after the already scheduled event has been processed.
-This postponement is necessitated by the fact that processing of a patient's status update may result in automatic scheduling of a new status update (see Section \ref{section:exceptions}).
+Figure \ref{fig:fig1} shows how patient and donor events from the FES are processed in the ELAS simulator.
+In case of a patient event, the corresponding candidate's status is updated according to their earliest scheduled status update.

-In case a donor event is processed, a match list is created.
-To appear on this match list, candidates must have an active waitlist status (T, HU, or ACO), and must be compatible with the donor according to ELAS blood group rules.
-The match list consists of patient-driven and/or center-driven offers.
+When a donor event is processed, a match list is created.
+To appear on this match list, candidates must have an active waiting list status (T, HU, or ACO) and must be compatible with the donor according to ELAS blood group rules.
+The match list consists of patient-driven and/or center offers.
 The order of the match list is deterministic and follows the allocation rules specified in the organ allocation environment.
-By default, actual ELAS allocation rules are followed (described in Section \ref{section:match_list}).
+By default, actual ELAS allocation rules are followed, which are described in Section \ref{sec:elasmatchlist}.

-The ordered match list serves as an input to the graft offering module (see Section \ref{section:acceptance}).
-This module emulates the graft offering process in Eurotransplant, and returns the candidate who accepts the liver offer (if any).
+The ordered match list serves as an input to the graft offering module (see Section \ref{sec:elasacceptance}).
+This module mimics the graft offering process in Eurotransplant and returns the candidate who accepts the liver offer, if any.
 We point out that it is not obvious for which candidate the offered liver graft is accepted based on the match list alone.
-One reason for this is that offers are often declined by the transplant centers; in fact, over half of the transplanted liver grafts were declined by 10 or more candidates before they were accepted for transplantation.
-A second reason is that Eurotransplant may deviate from the standard allocation procedure to avoid the loss of transplantable organs (see Section \ref{sec:ELAS}).
-In simulating which candidate accepts the offer, the graft offering module emulates the graft offer acceptance behavior of transplant centers, and deviation from standard allocation.
+One reason for this is that offers are often declined by the transplant centers; in fact, over half of the transplanted liver grafts in Eurotransplant were declined by 10 or more candidates before being accepted for transplantation.
+A second reason is that Eurotransplant may deviate from the standard allocation procedure to prevent the loss of transplantable organs (see Section \ref{sec:elassystem}).
+In simulating whether a candidate accepts the offer, the module can simulate both standard and non-standard allocation.